BerkeleyAutomation/DART/README.md

-The purpose of this repository is to make available the simulation experiments used in the paper *Optimizing Noise Injection for Imitation Learning* and to provide an examples of how noise injection may be used.
+The purpose of this repository is to make available the simulation experiments used in the paper *Optimizing Noise Injection for Imitation Learning* and to provide examples of how noise injection may be used.

-## Requirements and Installation
+## Requirements
 Clone this repo:

 	git clone git@github.com:jon--lee/noise-injection.git
 	cd noise-injection

-Create a virtual environment:
+Create a virtual environment (optional):

 	virtualenv env
 	source env/bin/activate